omarathon/tabula/README.markdown

 ### `lib/tabula-sso-config.xml`

 The usual SSO config guff.
 You will need to get this configuration added to Web Sign-on for SSO to work.
+Ensure it includes a `<trustedapps />` section or you _will_ see NPEs from one of the bouncycastle crypto libraries.
+Also, ensure that the cluster datasource matches the sample - older configs may not match, which will cause _datasource not found_ exceptions.

 ### ActiveMQ